enzo-cesaretti/coding-style-repo/README.md

 License:

-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details
-    """